ivangeorgiev/databricks_functional_testing/README.md

 Notebooks still can used, but they should be short with only responsibility to orchestrate the data flow - glue the boundaries between input, processing and output.
 These notebooks can be tested with the described approach.

+## What's next?

+Almost every test scenario requires to verify that actually produced dataset is equal to the exepected dataset.
+Here is a useful technique which helps to [test two Spark DataFrames are equal](datasets_equal/).